hidglobal/digitalpersona-devices/docs/maintain/code.md

 layout: default
 title: Coding Guidelines
 has_toc: false
-parent: Library Maintenance
-nav_order: 1
+nav_exclude: true
 ---
 {% include header.html %}

-## Coding Guidelines
+# Coding Guidelines

-The library uses the TypeScript as a main language.
+This library uses TypeScript as the primary coding  language.
 It is transpiled to Javascript (`es5` and `es6` platforms).

-### Library size
+## Library size

 The library may be used in mobile apps, so it is **critically important** to keep the library size as small as possible!

-### ECMAScript standards and APIs
+## ECMAScript standards and APIs

-The library tries to follow the most modern ECMAScript standards, but support of `es5` platform put some restrictions.
+The library attempts to follow the most modern ECMAScript standards, but support for the `es5` platform incurs some restrictions.

-The rules of thumb are:
+Rules of thumb are:

-* If there is a modern ECMAScript API which has `es5` shims available, prefer to follow the modern standard and let the end user to provide a shim.
+* If there is a modern ECMAScript API which has `es5` shims available, prefer to follow the modern standard and let the end user provide a shim.
-* If there is modern ECMAScript syntax which can be transpiled to `es5` without large overhead, use the newer syntax, otherwise use the older equivalent.
+* If there is modern ECMAScript syntax which can be transpiled to `es5` without a large overhead, use the newer syntax, otherwise use the older equivalent.

-#### ES6 Async/await syntax
+### ES6 Async/await syntax

-Despite the recommendations to use `async/await` pattern everywhere, we avoid it in the main library code and prefer `promise().then().catch()` pattern instead.
-This allows us to reduce es5-transpiled code size, avoiding overhead of a quite large (~1.5Kb minified) `generator/awaiter` shim inserted by TypeScript.
+Despite a recommendation to use the `async/await` pattern everywhere, we avoid it in the main library code and prefer the `promise().then().catch()` pattern instead.
+This allows us to reduce the size of es5-transpiled code, avoiding a rather large (~1.5Kb minified) overhead of the `generator/awaiter` shim inserted by TypeScript.

-This policy can be reviewed after support of `es5` platform is dropped.
+This policy can be reviewed should support of `es5` platform be dropped.

-It is still recommended to use the `async/await` pattern in unit tests, as code size is not critical here.
+It is still recommended to use the `async/await` pattern in unit tests, as code size is not critical there.

-#### ES6 Object Spread syntax
+### ES6 Object Spread syntax

-The ES6 object spread syntax adds an overhead to the es5-transpiled code, but it is negligible comparing to the manual object merging, so it is ok to use it.
+The ES6 object spread syntax adds an overhead to the es5-transpiled code, but it is negligible compared to the manual object merging, so it is ok to use it.

-### Modular design
+## Modular design

-The library uses TypeScript/ES2015 module system.
-You must understand what modules are and are not.
+The library uses the TypeScript/ES2015 module system.
+It is critical to understand what modules are and are not.

+### Do not use namespaces!

-**Do not use namespaces!** Module is a "namespace" by itself because the module consumer will give a named scope for all exports of the module, e.g: `import * as shapes from './Shapes'` or `var shapes = require('./Shapes')`.
+Module is a "namespace" by itself because the module consumer will give a named scope for all exports of the module, e.g: `import * as shapes from './Shapes'` or `var shapes = require('./Shapes')`.

 There is no need to create your own namespaces in the library.

-**Keep every module as small as possible!** It is ok to have a single export class/enum/interface per module.
+### Keep every module as small as possible!

+It is ok to have a single export class/enum/interface per module.

 This allows "tree-shaking" algorithms to work more effectively when the final JS bundle is created, thus potentially reducing the size of the bundle.

-To avoid long imports you can group several modules in a larger super-module using a "barrel" module approach: create an `index.ts` file which re-exports every sub-module, and you can import the `index.ts` instead of individual sub-modules.
+To avoid long imports you can group several modules in a larger super-module using a "barrel" module approach, i.e.
+- Create an `index.ts` file which re-exports every sub-module, and
+- Import the `index.ts` instead of the individual sub-modules.

+### Do not bundle prematurely!

-**Do not bundle prematurely!** Prefer to keep your modules pure and unbundled, as premature bundling may reduce tree-shaking effeciveness.
-If you deliver your library in formats like `commonjs` or `umd`, the benefit is that they are immediately ready to load into a browser, but a downside is that bundlers like Webkpack, Browserify, Rollup or Parcel have a hard time to remove unneeded code.
-As your library consumer most probably will use a bundler, it is better to let the end user to generate the bundle from pure ES2015 modules.
+Prefer to keep your modules pure and unbundled, as premature bundling may reduce tree-shaking effeciveness.

+If you deliver your library in formats like `commonjs` or `umd`, the benefit is that they are immediately ready to load into a browser, but a downside is that bundlers like Webkpack, Browserify, Rollup or Parcel have a hard time removing unnecessary code.

+As your library consumer most probably will use a bundler, it is better to let the end user  generate the bundle from pure ES2015 modules.

 The `commonjs` or `umd` modules can be provided as a convenience only and should not be consumed directly.